 - Advising Chariot Oil & Gas on the development and financing of the Anchois offshore gas field in Morocco.

 - Advised the Schlemmer Group on the sale of its business in Africa (including in Morocco and Tunisia) to the stock listed French automotive supplier Delfingen Industry SA.

 - Advising Managem, the Moroccan mining SOE mining, on various mining projects in Africa.

 Herbert Smith Freehills LLP has fluent Arabic-speakers and North African nationals, giving it a firm platform from which to advise on major projects.
 The firm’s knowledge of local and regional legal systems makes it a key adviser on energy and mining developments in Morocco, with its recent work including upstream oil and gas projects.
 Corporate and projects partner Bertrand Montembault in Paris and litigation partner Craig Tevendale in London are co-heads of the North Africa desk.

 Bertrand Montembault; Craig Tevendale

-- Advising an oil and gas client on matters arising from its upstream activities in Morocco.
+- Advising a confidential oil and gas client on matters arising from its upstream activities in Morocco.